constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

     * Exercise 4.4: Depends on interpretation.

+        * if interpreted as ratio, then 1/1 == (-1)/(-1), then

+             * it's two of the four lobes of the modular group PSL(2,Z), each duplicated twice, and

+             * PSL(2,Z) is the transitive closure of these lobes under group multiplication.

         * if interpreted as pair, then (1,1) /= (-1,-1), then

              * it's four of the eight lobes of the group SL(2,Z), and

              * SL(2,Z) is the transitive closure of these lobes under group multiplication.

-    * if interpreted as ratio, then 1/1 == (-1)/(-1), then
+        * if interpreted as ratio that allows the starting fractions to be exchanged left-to-right

-        * it's two of the four lobes of the modular group PSL(2,Z), each duplicated twice, and
+             * it's four of the eight lobes of PGL(2,Z), which is also the transitive closure of these lobes under group multiplication.

+        * if interpreted as ratio that allows the starting fractions to be exchanged left-to-right
-        * PSL(2,Z) is the transitive closure of these lobes under group multiplication.
+             * it's eight of the sixteen lobes of GL(2,Z), which is also the transitive closure of these lobes under group multiplication.

     * the function \x -> x * ((0 1)(-1 0)) is a bijection between the provided lobes and the missing lobes